elehcimd/cumulative/README.md

 ---

-**Cumulative** is an open source project and Python package that provides an intuitive in-memory interface to transform and analyse large collections of time series with composable pipelines.
+**Cumulative** is an open-source project and Python package that provides an in-memory interface to transform and analyze datasets of time series.

 ---